Returning to work – key considerations for employers

 A resilient outlook for the UK property market in some sectors

-Prime Central London property is expected to remain attractive to foreign purchasers, in spite of changes over the years to SDLT, which have included:
+Despite tax changes, it is hoped that Prime Central London property will remain attractive to foreign purchasers given values today in some cases are 25% down on pre-Brexit prices in real value terms making for a good long-term investment, this is in spite of changes over the years to SDLT, which have included:

 • The introduction of a surcharge of 2% for non-UK resident purchasers completing on purchases from 1 April 2021.